- Email: Tim.Graves@lewisbrisbois.com

 Mr. Graves formed the firm’s Quality Assurance Department in 2008 bringing in business and insurance industry personnel to establish internal controls and litigation management programs tailored to each client’s individual needs and goals.
 With another partner, he began the firm’s Best Practices program to ensure continuity and consistency of the firm’s delivery of legal services.
 He had tracked various client matrices for over 25 years including case resolutions, shelf life, legal spend and indemnity.
 With the advent of new and advancing technology and with Mr. Graves at the helm, the firm became an industry leader in data production and sharing.
 Mr. Graves speaks regularly to nationwide audiences on these programs and the various initiatives he has helped to establish for a wide variety of businesses and industries.
 He has created and continues to oversee or directly manage more than 25 successful alternative fee arrangements, including a 10-year program with one of the largest insurers in the nation.
 That program resulted in many millions of dollars of savings in both legal spend and indemnity payments.
 He is considered one of the leading authorities for instituting platforms for metrics and analytics including cost control, guideline compliance and quality management.

 In the course of Mr. Graves’ more than three-decade tenure, his passion for the profession expanded to management.
-He became the Managing Partner of the Los Angeles office in 1999 and has served in that capacity up to the present time.
 He became the first chairman of the combined Healthcare and General Liability Practice Groups.
 Overseeing substantial growth in those practice areas, he coordinated the separation of the group into two of the firm’s most significant practice areas and continued as Healthcare Chair until growing management responsibilities required his full participation.
 After the LA office was displaced by a large fire in 2014, Mr. Graves oversaw the recovery efforts, office transition and ongoing business management for more than 600 local firm personnel.

 As a senior member of the firm’s 10-person national Management Committee, he helped to create the national practice group system.
 He has been a strong advocate for the establishment of the firm’s unprecedented diversity initiatives, its cutting-edge IT and IG programs, and expansion of employee benefit platforms.
 He personally created the firm’s current compensation system, based on individualized packages for each attorney depending on experience, skill and desired level of work.
 He continues to evaluate each and every attorney in the firm and participate with managing partners and national practice chairs to craft incentive compensation agreements for each.